 The forces inﬂuencing higher education in a digitally globalized, plurilingual, and intercultural world present a real and current challenge.
 This chapter by Neus Lorenzo and Ray Gallon from the book, New Voices in Higher Education Research and Scholarship, proposes some new directions for the evolution of higher education practice, with illustrative case studies.

-The Transformation Society collaborated with Adobe on a transmedia experiment that gathered and shared information around different technological challenges using multiple channels.
+The Transformation Society collaborated with Adobe Technical Communication on a transmedia experiment that gathered and shared information around different technological challenges using multiple channels.
 This white paper summarises the elements of the project, provides research data, and draws conclusions that also suggest directions for further research.